 Among others, KDF players are Klinks or Klanks, spiral wave disruptors are pissbeams, the Caitian Atrox Carrier is the catbus, and the Jem'hadar Attack Ship is the bugship or Jem bug.

-"Rainbow boats" or some variation thereof for a noob mistake of not making your weapon types match up, because of the resulting beams being in all colors of the rainbow.
+"Rainbow boats" or some variation thereof for a noob mistake of not making your weapon types match up* Tactical consoles that boost a particular energy type provide greater increases than ones that boost a weapon type., because of the resulting beams being in all colors of the rainbow.
 As one guy on the forums remarked on one of these who used cannons, "every time he fired it looked like a pack of Skittles exploded."

 The forums use so much shorthand for builds and abilities it's practically a second language you have to learn.

-The new Obilesk carrier has also been dubbed the "Obisek" carrier, noting how close it was to the well-known Reman character of the Romulan storyline.
+The new Obelisk carrier has also been dubbed the "Obisek" carrier, noting how close it was to the well-known Reman character of the Romulan storyline.

 Leonard Nimoy as the general narrator.
 He'll be Mr. Freakin' Spock, too.
 (The very first thing he says is to explain why that makes no damn sense, since the major changes he exposits happened after he left the main timeline.)